codemaster05330/timoanttila/content/blog/backup-your-data-automatically-on-linux.md

 ## How to schedule a backup

-Cron is a very powerful tool, and I use that to schedule my backups.
-Cron enables execute commands or scripts automatically at a specified time/date.
+Cron is a powerful tool that I use to schedule backups.
+Cron allows you to run commands or scripts automatically at a set time/date.

 An entry in cron is made up of a series of fields separated by a space.
 Cron timing: minute 0-59, hour 0-23, day of month 1-31, month 1-12, day of week 0-6.
 The first script is run daily at 00:00, the second one runs 23:55 every Friday.
 The null device is typically used for disposing of unwanted output streams of a process (meaning no one cares what scripts want to tell).